ycj28c/scribble/_posts/2018-05-23-how-chrome-render-page.md

 * domComplete: as the name implies, all of the processing is complete and all of the resources on the page (images, etc.) have finished downloading - i.e. the loading spinner has stopped spinning.
 * loadEvent: as a final step in every page load the browser fires an onload event which can trigger additional application logic.

-The detail loading timeline has implemented into the insight_perf_benchmark
+The detail loading timeline has implemented into the [Performance-Benchmark](https://github.com/ycj28c/Performance-Benchmark)
 ![top](https://raw.githubusercontent.com/ycj28c/ycj28c.github.io/master/images/posts/howchromerenderpage/13.png)

 Reference